tinymce/tinymce-docs/tinydrive/getting-started.md

 ### Implementing with your system

-The next step, after seeing how Tiny Drive works in these starter projects, is trying to implement it with your own system, the [JSON Web Token]({{site.baseurl}}/tinydrive/jwt-authentication/) authentication solution would have to be tied to the login authentication of your system.
-This usually means integrating the JWT authentication to the existing session authentication so that users automatically login to Tiny Drive and your system at the same time.
+The next step, after seeing how {{site.cloudfilemanager}} works in these starter projects, is trying to implement it with your own system, the [JSON Web Token]({{site.baseurl}}/tinydrive/jwt-authentication/) authentication solution would have to be tied to the login authentication of your system.
+This usually means integrating the JWT authentication to the existing session authentication so that users automatically login to {{site.cloudfilemanager}} and your system at the same time.

 #### Additional resources

-Go through the following additional resources to figure out how to configure Tiny Drive with a specific system.
+Go through the following additional resources to figure out how to configure {{site.cloudfilemanager}} with a specific system.

 - We recommend reading up and trying to understand how [JWT authentication]({{site.baseurl}}/tinydrive/jwt-authentication/) works.
 - [Configuration Options]({{site.baseurl}}/tinydrive/configuration/)